 Let healthy eating tap into your creativity.
 Add bananas to breakfast by including them in smoothies instead of using sugar.
 You can add sliced bananas to your cold and hot cereal.
 Make a banana cream-based sauce for your pancakes, muffins or toast.
 Or, try making banana pancakes.

 For lunch or dinner, you can add bananas to kabobs, salads, and soups, or make a banana parfait.

 For desserts, try making banana bread, banana ice cream, or a mouse.
 Banana ice cream is simple to make because you are primarily using bananas.
 You can also add your favorite toppings, such as almonds, walnuts, and cacao powder for chocolate banana ice cream.

-To keep carbohydrates and fats low, try substituting or finding recipes that use alternative sweeteners (Stevia, Swerve) and flours (almond, oat, etc.), and low-fat ingredients (milk, yogurt, etc.).
+To keep carbohydrates and fats low, try substituting or finding recipes that use alternative sweeteners (Stevia, Swerve) and flours (almond, oat, etc.), and low-fat ingredients (milk, greek yogurt, etc.).